 - Personal mourning

-An employee may take [two more days] of paid leave if a long-distance travel is involved.
-When employees require additional time off for personal reasons, they may use paid time off or sick leave.
+You may take [two more days] of leave if long-distance travel is involved.

-Managers must adhere to policy regulations and be supportive of their employees during difficult times.
-You may face disciplinary action if you handle the situation inappropriately (e.g. refuse to approve bereavement leave for any reason.)
+Managers must adhere to policy regulations and be supportive of employee bereavement during difficult times.
+You may face disciplinary action if you handle the situation inappropriately (e.g. refuse to approve bereavement leave for any reason).